 This reporting includes only members with a visit to a primary care physician, as identified in VHCURES claims data, during the current reporting year or the prior year.
 Rates for HSAs reporting fewer than 30 members for a measure are not presented in alignment with NCQA HEDIS guidelines.

-The HSA Profile includes new ACO Core measures based on VHCURES and DocSite clinical database.
+The HSA Profile includes Accountable Care Organization (ACO) core measures based on VHCURES and the DocSite clinical database.

 Demographics & Health Status